Explore Packages and Projects with Xcode Playgrounds

-Today I'm excited to tell you about enhancements we've made to Xcode 12 to make Playgrounds work seamlessly with Swift packages and frameworks in your projects.
+Today, I'm excited to tell you about enhancements we've made to Xcode 12 to make Playgrounds work seamlessly with Swift packages and frameworks in your projects.

-That integration brings with it a lot of improvements to help Playgrounds work with packages, projects, and resources.
+In Xcode 12, Playgrounds is fully integrated with Xcode's modern build system.
+That integration brings with it a lot of improvements to how Playgrounds works with packages, projects and resources.